-C. Employees assigned to, or assigned as rovers to, Special Operations Teams, canine search specialists, and the ARFF program, and who have also achieved and maintained the level of Technician, or equivalent, through specific training and education, shall receive assignment pay.
-Members certified in both hazmat (HMT) and technical rescue (TRT) and assigned to, or assigned as rovers to fill cross trained positions on the heavy rescue squads and/or C-957 shall receive both assignment pays.
-An employee who is awarded and occupies a Special Operations position may receive their assignment pay no later than 6 months, if the following parameters are applicable:
+D. Employees assigned to, or assigned as rovers to, Special Operations Teams, canine search specialists team, and the ARFF program team, and who have also achieved and maintained the level of Technician, or equivalent, through specific training and education, shall receive Special Ops Team pay.
+Members certified in both hazmat (HMT) and technical rescue (TRT) and assigned to, or assigned as rovers to fill cross trained positions on the heavy rescue squads and/or C-957 shall receive Bi-Tech Team pay, which is the sum of HMT & TRT Special Ops Team pay combined.

-The Fire Department has not offered the employee a training spot in the required entry level Special Operations course within 6 months of occupying their assignment,
+An employee who is awarded a position on a team in this section shall receive their Team Pay no later than 6 months, if the Fire Department has not offered the employee a training spot in the required entry level Special Operations course within 6 months of accepting their team position.